Uniform tiling: Expanded lists of uniform tilings

-There are two uniform tilings for the vertex figure 4.8.-4.8.-4.∞ (Grünbaum et al. 2.10 and 2.11) and also two uniform tilings for the vertex figure 4.8/3.4.8/3.-4.∞ (Grünbaum et al. 2.12 and 2.13), with different symmetries.
-There is also a third tiling for each vertex figure that is only pseudo-uniform (vertices come in two symmetry orbits).
+There are two uniform tilings for the vertex configuration 4.8.−4.8.−4.∞ (Grünbaum et al., 2.10 and 2.11) and also two uniform tilings for the vertex configuration 4.8/3.4.8/3.−4.∞ (Grünbaum et al., 2.12 and 2.13), with different symmetries.
+There is also a third tiling for each vertex configuration that is only pseudo-uniform (vertices come in two symmetry orbits).
 They use different sets of square faces.
-Hence, for star Euclidean tilings, the vertex figure does not necessarily determine the tiling.
+Hence, for star Euclidean tilings, the vertex configuration does not necessarily determine the tiling.

 In the pictures below, the included squares with horizontal and vertical edges are marked with a central dot.
 A single square has edges highlighted.

-The tilings with zigzags are listed below.
-The notation {∞α} denotes a zigzag with angle 0 < α < π.
-The apeirogon can be considered as the special case α = π.
-The symmetries are given for the generic case: there are sometimes special values of α that increase the symmetry.
+The tilings with zigzags are listed below. {∞𝛼} denotes a zigzag with angle 0 < 𝛼 < π.
+The apeirogon can be considered the special case 𝛼 = π.
+The symmetries are given for the generic case, but there are sometimes special values of 𝛼 that increase the symmetry.
 Tilings 3.1 and 3.12 can even become regular; 3.32 already is (it has no free parameters).
-Sometimes there are special values of α that cause the tiling to degenerate.
+Sometimes, there are special values of 𝛼 that cause the tiling to degenerate.

 The tiling pairs 3.17 and 3.18, as well as 3.19 and 3.20, have identical vertex configurations but different symmetries.

 Tilings 3.7 through 3.10 have the same edge arrangement as 2.1 and 2.2; 3.17 through 3.20 have the same edge arrangement as 2.10 through 2.13; 3.21 through 3.24 have the same edge arrangement as 2.18 through 2.23; and 3.25 through 3.33 have the same edge arrangement as 1.25 (the regular triangular tiling).

 Self-dual tilings

-Tilings can also be self-dual.
+A tiling can also be self-dual.
 The square tiling, with Schläfli symbol {4,4}, is self-dual; shown here are two square tilings (red and black), dual to each other.